AzeezEbrahim/AzeezEbrahim/README.md

 - 👋 Hi, I’m Abdulaziz Hamid Ebrahim, born 1999
 - ✨ I live in Saudi Arabia and I'm an Electrical Engineer at King Abdulaziz University
-- 👀 I’m interested in Artificial Intelligence and myHDL using python
+- 👀 I’m interested in Web developments
-- 🌱 I’m currently deeping in python AI projects
+- 🌱 I’m currently deeping in Web3
 - 📫 How to reach me : azeez.h.ebrahim@gmail.com

 <!---